lukaskonietzka/SlicerToothAnalyser/README.md

 - Load a microCT image using the import function of the 3D Slicer core application (**Menu: Data**) or use the provided sample Data in (**File: Download Sample Data → ToothCrownMicroCT**)
 - Switch to the Tooth Analyser module (**Modules: Segmentation → Tooth Analyser**).
-- In the **Anatomical Segmentation** section, select the microCT image you want to segment.
+- In the **Parameter** section, select the single mode.
+- Then select a µCT in the **Input Parameter** section.
-- Start the algorithm by clicking the **Apply Anatomical** button.
+- Start the algorithm by clicking the **Apply** button.
 - The cursor will switch to waiting mode, and a progress bar will appear at the bottom.
+- The algorithm is finished when the progress bar reaches 100% an the result ist visible.

 ⚠️ **Notice**: With very high-resolution images, the algorithm can take a very long time depending on the machine, because medial filtering is used.
+If you want a qick result, select the checkbox **compress** in the **Parameter** Section.

 ## 4. Tutorials
 This chapter provides a detailed description of the parameter settings and capabilities of the Tooth Analyser.